 We are still practicing “HANDS, FACE, SPACE” in the Health Specialist Teaching areas at SHU.
 PPE is available in all the specialist rooms and should be worn in simulation / practical sessions.

-Given the vast amount of equipment that that is needed for each practical, we do need your help in cleaning the kit at the end of your session.
-If you are using lots of equipment then it would be better to wear gloves and use alcohol hand rub over the gloves once they are on.
+Given the vast amount of equipment that is needed for each practical, we do need your help in cleaning the kit at the end of your session.
+If you are using lots of equipment then it would be better to wear gloves and use alcohol hand sanitiser over the gloves once they are on.
 This should remove the need for repeated alcohol cleaning and UV serialisation which will reduce the lifespan of some items greatly.
 You may also be directed to bring some additional items which we would have previously supplied such as a pillow and towel for physio sessions.

-Clinical Simulation and Imaging Technical Team
+Clinical Simulation Technical Team